Can life insurance help your creditworthiness? You better believe it

 But, numbers aren't the only criteria.
 Character counts, too.
 Lenders want to see that you’re a dependable and reliable person and have confidence in you as a capable business manager who honors their financial responsibilities.
 There are many ways to demonstrate this aspect of credit worthiness, such as your length of time in the community and your ongoing relationship with the lender.

-Having life insurance can also play an important role in helping you secure a line of credit or loan.
-Permanent life insurance, such as whole life, can enhance your credit worthiness in several ways:
+Having whole life insurance can also play an important role in helping you secure a line of credit or loan.
+While whole life is primarily purchased for death benefit protection, if your death benefit needs decrease, it can also provide living benefits.
+Indeed, whole life insurance, can enhance your credit worthiness in several ways: